mtl-brainhack-school-2019/kongnorman_BrainDecoding/README.md

     - Support Vector Machine
     - k-Nearest Neighbours
     - Logistic Regression
-    - Convolutional Neural Network (hopefully!)
+    - Convolutional Neural Network

 5. Review results (see what worked, see what didn't, etc.)

-### Pieces of the Project
+### The Contents of this Repo

-- fMRI_crash_course.ipynb
-- ML_Crash_Course.ipynb
-- Brain_Decoding.ipynb
+- _fMRI_crash_course.md_: A brief introduction to fMRI basics.
+- _ML_crash_course.ipynb_: A brief introduction to machine learning, and the models used in the analysis.
+- _Brain_Decoding.ipynb_: The brain decoding itself.
+- _Discussion.ipynb_: A quick discussion of the process (what worked, what didn't). (markdown?)
+- _requirements.txt_: The necessary libraries to run the analysis.

+The intended order of which files to read is:

-- Discussion.ipynb
+fMRI_crash_course.md, ML_crash_course.ipynb, Brain_Decoding.ipynb, Discussion.ipynb

-- requirements.txt
+TODO: Special thanks to...